grafana/mimir/docs/sources/operators-guide/configuring/configuring-shuffle-sharding/index.md

 ### Alertmanager shuffle sharding

-Alertmanager only distributes across replicas by tenant, the state and workload it is not divided any further.
-The replication factor setting `-alertmanager.sharding-ring.replication-factor` dictates how many replicas are used for a tenant.
+Alertmanager only performs distribution across replicas per tenant.
+The state and workload is not divided any further.
+The replication factor setting `-alertmanager.sharding-ring.replication-factor` determines how many replicas are used for a tenant.

-As a consequence, shuffle sharding is effectively always enabled for Alertmanager.
+As a result, shuffle sharding is effectively always enabled for Alertmanager.

 ### Shuffle sharding impact to the KV store